jamboxgames/jambox-docs/docs/sdkdocs/initialization.md

 # SDK - Initialization

 Add `Assets/Jambox/Prefabs/JamboxCanvas.prefab` in your Main UI Scene.
-Once done, click the JamboxPlugin Object in the Unity Editor and set the game secret key, game id, ServerIP, ServerPort.
-You can get the game details from your publishing manager.
+Once done, click the JamboxPlugin Object in the Unity Editor and set the `game secret key`, `game id`, `ServerIP`, `ServerPort`.
+You can get values from your publishing manager.

-Call the function of the ArenaSDKCommunicatior to Initialize the SDK.
+Call the `InitializeArenaSdk` function of the ArenaSDKCommunicatior to initialize the SDK.
 This will authenticate the user and create a user session.

-Games should provide the user id if it is using any to identify the user.
-If there is no user id provided, Arena SDK will use a platform based unique system identifier as user identification
+You should provide the unique `userID` if avaliable.
+If there is no user id provided, Arena SDK will generate it own identifier.

-Games can also provide a username for the user.
+Games can also provide a username/display name.
+The SDK will use the same name for the user within its screens.
 If no username is provided, SDK will ask for a username when initialized for the first time.

 ```cpp
     public void InitializeArenaSdk(string userName = null, string userID=null)